Borgward Group: Overseas presence

-At the 14th International Motor Show in Dubai on November 14, 2017, the Borgward BX5 and 7 are being marketed to GCC countries.
+At the 14th International Motor Show in Dubai on 14 November 2017, the Borgward BX5 and 7 were introduced to GCC countries.

-The brand is distributed in Malaysia by Go Bremen Motors, which was announced on May 2, 2018.
-An agreement signed between GBM and Borgward will also see manufacturing of vehicles and exports to some parts of ASEAN.
-However, plans to launch the brand in Malaysia in 2019 were stalled and suggestions were made that it would be launched by first quarter 2020.
-On July 7, 2018, the Luxembourgish company AUTODIS ESCH/MERSCH was appointed as the first European retailer/distributor for Borgward.
+The brand was distributed in Malaysia by Go Bremen Motors.
+An agreement signed between GBM and Borgward would have brought manufacturing of vehicles and exports to some parts of ASEAN.
+However, plans to launch the brand in Malaysia in 2019 were stalled.
+On 7 July 2018, the Luxembourgish company AUTODIS ESCH/MERSCH was appointed as the first European retailer/distributor for Borgward.

 In April 2020, it was announced that DSM Global Company is in partnership with GBM to handle car exports to Nepal with the former handling Nepali operations.

 Borgward announced that the company will retail its vehicles to Britain and Ireland in 2019 with models distributed by International Motors.

 Production

 Foton is currently Borgward's sole investor, but both companies have repeatedly announced that the ownership structure may change over time.

 Borgward announced plans for a new car at the 2015 Geneva Motor Show after a 54-year hiatus.
-The new company is backed up financially by Chinese truck manufacturer Foton.
+The new company was backed up financially by Chinese truck manufacturer Foton.

-The Borgward BX7 SUV was introduced at the IAA, Frankfurt in September 2015. and sales in China started in July 2016.
+The Borgward BX7 SUV was introduced at the IAA, Frankfurt in September 2015.
+Sales in China started in July 2016.